Apple scab (Venturia Inaequalis) Model

 Both growers with an independent RIMpro account as well as growers with an account as “guest of an advisory service” can use this service.
 This feature is only used to get an idea of how effective your spray program is.
 Spray records can only be viewed, edited, and deleted by the grower.

-On this graph, we can see the fungicidal coverage of preventive treatments (in grey) decrease depending on the weather and the growth of the plant.
-For curative treatments, the black arrow indicates the duration of the curative period depending on the temperature in the hours preceding the treatment.
+On this graph, we can see the fungicidal coverage of preventive treatments (towards right) in grey decrease depending on the weather and the growth of the plant.
+For curative treatments (towards left) in grey, the duration of the curative period depends on the temperature in the hours preceding the treatment.

 Here are some basic rules for interpreting results and planning your next treatments: